ignaciod25/CSE3150/Exercise 1/README.md

-To compile this code, run unit_test_prefix_sum.pp and prefix_sum.cpp using the command
+To compile this code, run unit_test_linked_list.cpp and linked_list.cpp using the command
     g++ linked_list.cpp unit_test_linked_list.cpp

 Then run the command